 Tannin is what gives a red wine pigment, bitterness and that mouth-drying reaction.
 It also is what makes red wines last a long time.
 Many red wine headache sufferers point to tannin as the problem because white wines contain much less.
 The tannin comes from the skins, seeds and stems of a grape and also from wood.
 Many commercial wines also add tannins from commercial refined sources made from chestnut, Indian gooseberry, gambir leaf and the wood of a very dense dark-wooded Spanish tree called Quebracho.
 The problem with the tannin argument is that chocolate, tea and soy are also all very high in tannin, so it begs the question “If you do not react to tannin in tea, why would you react to tannin in wine?”

 THEORY: Increased Tyramine Levels

-As foods age and proteins are broken down tyramine levels increase.
-Tyramine as an isolated enzyme is a major headache-causer for people who suffer from migraines.
-The enzyme is known for causing tightening of blood vessels(1).
-However, as much as tyramine could be the culprit, its presence in such a variety of foods such as aged cheese, cured ham, yogurt, soy sauce, beans, shrimp paste, coconut, yeast, bananas, raspberries, peanuts, pineapple, avocado, eggplant and others begs to differ.
-In fact after repeated exposure people actually tend to have a reduced reactionary response.
-So… more drinking to overcome the classic RWH?
+As foods age and proteins are broken down, tyramine levels increase.
+When tyramine (a type of amine) is isolated it’s been shown to be a major headache-causer for people who suffer from migraines.
+The enzyme causes the tightening of blood vessels.
+It’s found in variety of foods such as aged cheese, cured ham, yogurt, soy sauce, beans, shrimp paste, coconut, yeast, bananas, raspberries, peanuts, pineapple, avocado, eggplant, and others.
+So, if you are sensitive to these other foods as well, this might be the cause.
+That said, people who have consistent exposure to tyramine tend to be affected by it less.
+So… maybe more consistent wine drinking to overcome the classic RWH?